 The evolution of computing has always been marked by swings between centralized to distributed models.
-First there was the mainframe, a centralized computing platform that manages and operates all computing resources to which users can access with “dumb” terminals.
-Then came the client/server architecture, where a powerful server, housed in a on-premises data center, hosts, manages, and delivers compute resources and services to multiple clients (i.e. PCs).
+First, there was the mainframe, a centralized computing platform that manages and operates all computing resources to which users can access with “dumb” terminals.
+Then came the client/server architecture, where a powerful server, housed in an on-premises data center, hosts, manages and delivers compute resources and services to multiple clients (i.e. PCs).
 These clients are then each able to run applications and store data.

 The client/server architecture quickly moved into the mainstream, resulting in massive deployments of servers in data centers across the globe.
 Over time, these highly distributed data centers grew into huge complexes with large numbers of servers consuming heavy amounts of compute resources and resulting in high operational costs.

 Cloud computing emerged as an alternative model aimed at reducing the burden of managing and maintaining on-premises data centers.
 By outsourcing IT infrastructure management to public cloud providers, organizations could easily scale on-demand, reduce capital expenses using a pay-per-use model, and also gain access to innovative technologies and services.

 Cloud computing has taken us back to a centralized model but this time with an important twist: While the client/server model was typically aimed at organizations with adequate IT resources and skills, the public cloud democratized computing power.
 Everyone with an internet connection could reap its benefits.

 Although the cloud revolutionized the way computing resources are provisioned and consumed, it is not a panacea for all IT issues.
 This realization has been driving the continuous innovation and development of different cloud technologies.